Online Trauma Therapy for Teens: What You Need to Know

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR uses bilateral stimulation (such as eye movements or tapping) to help the brain reprocess traumatic memories.
-It has strong evidence for PTSD across adolescent and adult populations.
-It is now widely used in virtual formats (EMDR International Association, 2021).
-You can learn more about EMDR therapy at Virtual CBT.
+It has strong evidence for PTSD across teen and adult populations.
+It is now used in virtual formats (EMDR International Association, 2021).

 At Virtual CBT Psychotherapy, our therapists are trained in trauma-focused, evidence-based approaches.
 They will tailor therapy specifically for your teen.
-Sessions are delivered online, which means your teen can access expert care from a space where they already feel comfortable.
+Therapists deliver the sessions online, which means your teen can access expert care from a space where they already feel comfortable.

 Can Trauma Therapy Be Done Virtually?